PaddlePaddle/Paddle/doc/design/file_manager/pfs/pfsclient.md

 Options:
 	-r
-		remove directories and their contents recursively
+		Remove directories and their contents recursively
 	-v
 		Cause rm to be verbose, showing files after they are removed.